 Welcome to Class 3

-Our class is made up of 27 enthusiastic, creative and considerate Year 3 and 4 pupils, our teacher Miss Brown and our teaching assistants Mrs Darley and Mrs McNally.
+Our class is made up of 28 enthusiastic, creative and considerate Year 3 and 4 pupils, our teacher Miss Brown.
+Throughout the week, other adults who work in our class are; Mrs Shaw, Mrs O'Neill, Mrs Teale, Mr Thomas and Michaela.
 In Class 3, we respect each other and are proud of each other’s achievements.
 We work together to create a welcome and warm class atmosphere, where every class member feels valued and loved.
 We hope you enjoy looking at our class page, photo gallery, videos, links and blog posts!

 Things to remember: